JasminThari/Cinemartist-Networks-and-Interactions/README.md

 Here, you'll find valuable resources and insights related to our project.

 Key Contents:
-1. **Project Notebook:** The primary artifact of our work is the explanatory notebook, conveniently named ExplainerNotebookCinemArtist.ipynb.
+1. **Project Notebook:** The primary artifact of our work is the explanatory notebook, named ExplainerNotebookCinemArtist.ipynb.
 This notebook contains all the code utilized throughout the project, providing detailed explanations and insights.

-2. **Data Repository:** All the project's data is meticulously organized within the "Data" folder.
+2. **Data Repository:** All the project's data is organized within the "Data" folder.
 This resource is essential for anyone interested in reproducing or extending our analyses.

 3. **Textual Plots:** Visual representations and plots generated during our analysis can be located in the "Text Plots" folder.
 These visualizations offer additional perspectives on our findings.